 Geoff Eaton

 If residents have concerns regarding service delivery, infrastructure improvements and Council decisions, please contact me.
-There will be diverse views, but it’s about hearing what people have to say and making informed decisions in our best interests.
+There will be diverse views, but it’s about hearing what people have to say and making informed decisions in all our best interests.
+I’d also like to hear those good news stories of council’s services, as we do have many enthusiastic staff who need to hear the positive side of their activities.